rbouckaert/speedemon/README.md

 4. SPEEDEMON can be run on top of StarBeast3 or SNAPPER.
 This step depends on which data type you will be using

 	#### If using Multilocus sequences (StarBeast3)
-    Open the StarBeast3 template and configure your beauti session as described [here](https://github.com/rbouckaert/starbeast3)
+    Open the StarBeast3 template and configure your BEAUti session as described in the tutorial [here](https://github.com/rbouckaert/starbeast3)

-	#### IF using SNP data (SNAPPER)
+	#### If using SNP data (SNAPPER)
-    TODO
+   Open the SNAPPER template and configure your BEAUti session as described in the tutorial [here](https://github.com/BEAST2-Dev/beast-docs/releases/download/v1.0/snapper-delimitation-tutorial-2021.zip)

 5. Before saving the xml template, open the 'Priors' tab and select the Yule Skyline Collapse model as the species tree prior.
 Two new prior distributions will appear: for the collapse weight and the birth rate *rate*.
 The threshold epsilon can also be adjusted here.
 The 'Group Count' is the number of epochs in the skyline.
-Set this to 1 to attain the birth collapse model.
+This can be set to 1 to attain the birth collapse model.
 The birth rate of the first epoch is drawn from a Gamma distribution with a shape of 'shape' and a rate of 'birth rate rate'.
 ![](figs/Fig1.png)

 ## What the XML file looks like